 Coursework includes reimbursement, advanced International Classification of Diseases-10th Revision-Clinical Modification/Procedure Coding System (ICD-10-CM/PCS), Current Procedural Terminology (CPT), and Healthcare Common Procedure Coding System (HCPCS).

-Graduates may be eligible to take either of the Certified Coding Specialist exams: the Certificate Specialist and/or the Certificated Coding Specialist-Physician Based (CCS/CCS-P).
+Graduates may be eligible to take either of the Certified Coding Specialist exams: the Certificate Coding Specialist and/or the Certificate Coding Specialist-Physician Based (CCS/CCS-P).

 Anywhere health information is housed, exchanged, and coded.
 Including, but not limited to:

 Health Insurance Companies

 Health Information Exchanges

 Government Agencies (OIG, HHS, OCR, CMS, VA)

 Students will demonstrate advanced level skills in applying diagnosis and procedure codes (ICD-10-CM/PCS, CPT, HCPCS) to complex clinical cases.

 Students will evaluate evolving governmental and payor regulations and recommend correct coding initiatives.